Welcome to the Open Award Center!

 How can I do the program virtually?

-You will work on your Award activities in your community, put together your own Independent AJ, and find opportunities for the Gold Residential Project at the Gold level.
+You will work on your Award activities in your community, put together your own Independent AJ, and find opportunities for the Gold Project at the Gold level.
 You will work with an Award Leader remotely.
 They will meet with you on video calls or by phone to help you select activities, set goals, and make continued progress toward completing your Award level.

 If my school or another organization I am affiliated with offers the Award, should I register with them or do the virtual program?